netgainsystems/docs/content/cloud_vista/overview/left_navigation.md

 ---

-The Left Navigation Bar of the console let users access the different modules of spog.ai ITM&SM and is always available throughout the console.
+The Left Navigation Bar of the console let users access the different modules of {{% company %}} ITM&SM and is always available throughout the console.

 There is a small arrow at the base of the menu to expand the icon names.

 {{< bootstrap-table table_class="table table-dark table-bordered" >}}